 The Metals Segment has one domestic customer (HD Supply) that accounted for approximately 11, 12 and 15 percent of the Metals Segment's revenues in 2008, 2007 and 2006, respectively, and approximately ten percent of the Company's consolidated revenues in 2006.
 The Segment also has one domestic customer that accounted for approximately 12 and 14 percent of the Segment's revenues in 2008 and 2006, and less than ten percent for 2007.
 Loss of either of these customers' revenues would have a material adverse effect on both the Metals Segment and the Company.
 The Specialty Chemicals Segment has one domestic customer that accounted for approximately 12, 13, and 13 percent of the Segment's revenues in 2008, 2007 and 2006, respectively.
-The Segment also has one domestic customer that accounted for approximately 13 percent of the Segment's revenues in 2008 and 2006 and less than ten percent in 2007.
-Loss of either of these customers' revenues would have a material adverse effect on the Specialty Chemicals Segment.
+The Segment also has one domestic customer that accounted for approximately 13 percent of the Segment's revenues in 2008 and 2006.
+The Segment also has one domestic customer that accounted for approximately 12, 13, and 13 percent of the Segment's revenues in 2008, 2007 and 2006, respectively.
+The Segment also has one domestic customer that accounted for approximately 13 percent of the Segment's revenues in 2008 and 2006.
+Loss of either of these customers' revenues would have a material adverse effect on the Segment's revenues in 2008 and 2006.